Adi-19/ANPR/README.md

 ### Licence plate recognition :

-We are stadying Tunisian plates and USA plates for the recognition, check the sub folders in plates recognition folder!
+We are studying Tunisian plates and USA plates for the recognition, check the sub folders in plates recognition folder!